14 Credit Score Myths Debunked by a Finance Expert

 Myth #7: A Higher Income Means a Higher Credit Score

 Earning six figures won’t magically boost your credit score.
 Your income isn’t even factored into the formula.
-What matters is how you manage the money you have, paying bills on time, keeping balances low, and handling credit responsibly.
+What matters is how you manage money: paying bills on time, keeping balances low, and handling credit responsibly.

 Myth #8: Carrying a Small Balance Improves Your Score